lizhanmit/learning-notes/spark-note/spark-note.md

 ---

 ## Features & Versions

 - Write Ahead Logs (WAL): introduced in Spark Streaming 1.2.
 - Direct approach of Spark Streaming and Kafka integration: introduced in Spark 1.3.
 - `SparkSession` interface: introduced in Spark 2.0.
+- Dataset: introduced in Spark 1.6.
 - After Spark 2.0, RDDs are replaced by Dataset, which is strongly-typed like an RDD.
 The RDD interface is still supported.

 ---

 ## Glossary

+- **Avro**: Avro format is great for **row oriented data**.
+The schema is stored in another file.
-**Parquet**: It is a very efficient format.
+- **Parquet**: It is a very efficient format.
 Generally, you take .csv or .json files.
 Then do ETL.
 Then write down to parquet files for future analysis.
 Parquet is great for **column oriented data**.
 The schema is in the file.

-**Avro**: Avro format is great for **row oriented data**.
-The schema is stored in another file.